-Swimming pool fences come in a range of shapes and sizes, which can make choosing the right one for your home difficult.
-Glass pool fencing has become increasingly popular in recent times, but other styles remain common.
+Swimming pool fences come in various shapes and sizes, making choosing the right one for your home difficult.
+Modern glass fences has become increasingly popular in recent times, but other styles remain common.

-With this in mind, we’re going to outline the main styles of pool fencing, the benefits and disadvantages of each and a few things we think you should know before you choose a style for your home.
-The main styles of pool fencing on the market today include:
+With this in mind, we will outline the main styles of pool fencing, the benefits and disadvantages of each and a few things we think you should know before you choose a style for your home.
+The main types of pool fencing on the market today include:

 Frameless Glass Pool Fencing

-Frameless glass pool fencing is an extremely attractive option which is becoming common throughout Australia.
-Frameless glass fences are usually made from tough glass panels which are secured at the bottom with some sort of shiny silver stainless steel fixtures.
-Although they don’t always look very strong, frameless glass fences are just as secure as other styles when they’re built right.
+Frameless glass pool fencing is a desirable option that is becoming common throughout Australia.
+Frameless glass fences are usually made from rigid glass panels, secured at the bottom with shiny silver stainless steel fixtures.
+Although they don’t always look solid, frameless glass fences are just as secure as other styles when they’re built right.